Thermoguard Timbercoat 60 Minute System - Choose from 4000+ colours available from RAL, BS & NCS

 Followed by either;

-2 coats of Thermoguard Smoke & Flame Retardant Dualcoat may also be required for strong/dark colours - Thermoguard Timbercoat will be provided in a suitable undercoat shade to aid topcoat opacity unless instructed otherwise.
+2 coats of Thermoguard Smoke & Flame Retardant (SFR) Dualcoat may also be required for strong/dark colours - Thermoguard Timbercoat will be provided in a suitable undercoat shade to aid topcoat opacity unless instructed otherwise.

 Please note: Timber must be clean and thoroughly dry prior to application (maximum 18% moisture content).
 Any gaps should be sealed with Thermoguard Intumescent Mastic.
 Fire should be prevented from accessing unprotected wood surfaces and for external applications it is recommended wood has been sealed on the reverse face to stop water ingress.